 An Associate in Science Degree program may include the option for a concentration (e.g., the Associate in Science in Business Management with a Concentration in Healthcare Management).
 A Concentration may be awarded when a minimum of 20 credits of specialized coursework related to the more general major are successfully completed.
 The 20 credits in the concentration are part of the 30 major field credits required for the major.
-Students wishing to earn an Associate in Science with a Concentration degree must meet all of the requirements set forth in the Associate degree from RVCC requirements above, as well as the general education distribution requirements above.
+Students wishing to earn an Associate in Science with a Concentration degree must meet all of the requirements set forth in the Associate degree from RVCC requirements above, as well as the general education distribution requirements set forth in Associate in Science Degree requirements above.